-Not many real Confederate Cipher Discs survived and there are only five known to exist today.
+Not many real Confederate Army Cipher Disks survived and there are only five known to exist today.
 Two of these are in the hands of private collectors, one is part of the collection of the Smithsonian Institute and two are at the Museum of the Confederacy in Richmond (Virginia, USA).

 Here is one example where we will use a keyword and shift the wheels after each letter to get an entirely new relationship of the wheels.